Magic Quadrant for Finance and Accounting BPO

 - Genpact has strong industry experience in its largest industries for F&A BPO, which is the banking and insurance sector, followed by manufacturing.

-- Genpact has fewer reporting systems to convey the status of service than other providers.
-It is addressing this with a new offering called "Smartview," but it is early days for this.
-It is catching up on technologies to support process improvement, but it has process improvement methodologies.
+- Genpact is addressing its lack of process reporting systems with a new offering, but it is early days for this.
+It is still catching up on technologies to support process improvement, and clients must be cautious as to the newness of some of these technology-based services.

 - Genpact has less experience in its portfolio in the public sector, healthcare and education verticals.

-- HCL has built up its F&A BPO expertise in the communications, transportation and travel, retail, utilities, manufacturing, and publishing industries.
+- HCL has F&A BPO expertise in the financial services, communications, transportation and travel, retail, utilities, manufacturing, and publishing industries.

 - It has less experience in the public sector than in other industries.

-BPO as a whole represents 7.6% of HP's total service business.
+BPO as a whole represents 7.2% of HP's total service business.
 In 1992, it started selling F&A BPO, which is a significant revenue contributor to its larger BPO division.
-It employs approximately 10,500 FTEs in F&A BPO.
+It employs approximately 10,600 FTEs in F&A BPO.
 It operates from more than 20 centers in more than five countries, including India (Bangalore and Chennai), Poland, China and Costa Rica.
 In 2011, it acquired Autonomy, which will support data analysis and will be integrated into BPO solutions.
-HP has moved from the Niche Players quadrant to the Challengers quadrant, as it has delivered some complex projects on a global scale, although its customer satisfaction and process vision were still lacking when compared with the Leaders.
-HP has undergone a major restructuring of its organization in 2012, including appointing a new head of BPO who is bringing renewed focus to HP's BPO portfolio and has tripled the dedicated BPO sales force.
-A previous high turnover of senior executives and a lack of ability to harness the HP sales force had hindered this group's ability to grow and showcase its strengths.
-This appears poised to change for the better for current and potential HP clients with new management investment in the area.
+HP has built up its vision to move from the Challengers quadrant to the Leaders quadrant, as it has delivered some complex projects on a global scale.

-- HP has invested in new operational benchmarks and a payment recovery partnership with KPMG.
+- HP has been making significant investments in its F&A team with new senior leadership roles and new technology investments in accounts payable, operational benchmarks and a payment recovery partnership with KPMG.

 - HP has built a good balance of services in transactional finance and higher-level finance skills in 16 comprehensive F&A BPO deals.

-- Vertical-industry expertise is especially strong in the consumer packaged goods industries.
+- Vertical-industry expertise is strong in the consumer packaged goods industries.

-- IBM has built up a balanced portfolio of industry skills across the public-sector clients and the manufacturing, retail, banking, healthcare and communications sectors.
+- IBM has built up a balanced portfolio of industry skills across the public sector, and manufacturing, retail, banking, healthcare and communications industries.

-BPO as a whole now accounts for 7.2% of Infosys' total service revenue.
+BPO as a whole now accounts for 7.9% of Infosys' total service revenue.
 Infosys started selling F&A BPO in 2004.
-It employs approximately 7,000 FTEs in F&A BPO.
-It operates from more than 11 centers in more than seven countries, including India (Bangalore, Pune, Chennai, Jaipur and Delhi), China, the Philippines, Czech Republic, Poland, Mexico and Brazil.
-In 2012, it acquired the Portland Group, which will strengthen its sourcing and procurement services.
+It employs approximately 8,000 FTEs in F&A BPO.
+It operates from more than 14 centers in more than nine countries, including India (Bangalore, Pune, Chennai, Jaipur and Delhi), China, the Philippines, Czech Republic, Poland, Mexico, Brazil, South Africa and the Netherlands.
+In 2012, it acquired the Portland Group, which will strengthen its sourcing and procurement services, and Swiss consulting firm Lodestone, which adds 250 finance transformation consultants in the IT and process space.
 Infosys remains a Leader in the Magic Quadrant due to its understanding of clients' requirements, its global delivery presence and its operation skills.

 - Infosys has developed strengths in delivering F&A BPO for high-tech manufacturing, banking, communications, retail, and media and entertainment.

-- Infosys has a strong vision as to the future of the tools and services that will support finance in future organizations, as seen in its value-added toolsets.
+- Infosys has built a strong vision and use of process enhancement technologies and services that will support finance in future organizations.

-- It has limited experience in delivering F&A BPO to the public sector.
+- For government clients considering F&A BPO, note that Infosys has limited experience in delivering F&A BPO to the public sector.

-Serco is an international service company that runs services for governments and other public-sector organizations.
-In 2011, Serco acquired several BPO providers: Intelenet for BPO; and two customer service organizations — The Listening Company in the U.K. and Excelior in Australia.
+Serco is an international service company that runs services for governments, public-sector organizations and major corporations.
+In 2011, Serco acquired several BPO providers: Intelenet for BPO; and two contact center organizations — The Listening Company in the U.K. and Excelior in Australia.
 Serco has created a new management structure for this new combined BPO business, which is split by regions (that is, the U.S., Asia/Pacific and Europe), covering 30 countries.
 Intelenet has been providing F&A BPO since 2003.
-Serco employs approximately 3,500 FTEs in F&A BPO.
+Serco employs approximately 4,442 FTEs in F&A BPO.
 It operates F&A BPO from six centers in three countries, including the U.S., the U.K. and India (Mumbai, Chennai and Delhi).
-Serco is in the process of implementing a new shared-service model to deliver procurement and F&A services to its own operating businesses, as well as clients.

-Serco is rated in the Niche Players quadrant, as it has yet to fully realize the potential from the integration of its existing BPO activity with that of Intelenet.
-It is expected that, with the full integration of Intelenet's BPO business into the Serco Group, this will result in the provision of fully integrated consulting, outsourcing and technology services that enable full-finance function outsourcing.
+Serco is rated in the Niche Players quadrant, as it has yet to fully realize the potential from its investment in Intelenet.
 Serco plans to make further investments in scaling up its technology capabilities during the next few years to increase its use of process enhancement technologies and services.

-- Industries of strength today include banking, services, transportation and travel.
-In Serco's combined group, Gartner expects public-sector F&A BPO to emerge as a strength.
+- Strong vertical industries for F&A BPO include banking, services, transportation and travel.
+Gartner expects that in Serco's combined group, the public-sector F&A BPO will emerge as a strength.

 - Serco's resources and services are strongest in the U.K., the U.S. and the Indian domestic market for selling F&A BPO.

-- Serco has less international experience of delivering multiple languages than other providers, and it has no nearshore delivery location.
+- Serco has less international experience of delivering multiple languages than other providers, and it has limited European nearshore delivery location.

-BPO accounts for 9% of Steria's total service revenue; the rest is IT services.
+BPO, which grew 19% in revenue for Steria in 2012, accounts for 17% of Steria's total service revenue; the rest is IT services.
 Steria started selling F&A BPO in 2002.
 It employs approximately 2,000 FTEs in F&A BPO.
 It operates from more than 10 centers in two countries — the U.K. and India (Pune, Chennai and Noida).
 In 2010, it acquired a procurement service from the U.K. Department of Health, which strengthens its end-to-end source-to-pay offerings.
 Steria remains a Niche Player in this Magic Quadrant due to its U.K.-centric business, which means that it has less knowledge of servicing Pan-European or global requirements today.
-However, it is able to leverage its presence of operating in 10 other European countries, and it has created some centers of excellence (for example, expenses are managed out of its German business).
+Steria is ready to leverage its presence of operating in 10 other European countries, and it has created some centers of excellence (for example, its own expenses are managed out of its German business).

-- Steria's delivery centers are all in the U.K. and India; while Steria has a large Indian delivery presence, it has no experience with F&A BPO delivery from other locations, such as Eastern Europe, or for organizations with multiple language requirements.
-However, Steria could leverage its multilingual Polish and Moroccan delivery centers currently used for remote infrastructure management services to Pan-European clients.
+- Steria has a large Indian delivery presence, but it has no commercial experience with F&A BPO delivery from other locations, such as Eastern Europe, or for organizations with multiple language requirements.
+However, Steria could leverage its multilingual Polish and Moroccan delivery centers — currently used for remote infrastructure management services — to Pan-European clients.
+It does deliver a small amount of F&A BPO services for the North American operations of its clients — but these are delivered from its U.K. and Indian centers.

-- Vertical sectors with less experience include manufacturing and utilities.
+- Vertical-industry sectors that Steria has less experience in include manufacturing and utilities.

 Sutherland Global Services is a specialist BPO company, with the majority of its revenue generated in customer management BPO.
 It started delivering F&A BPO in 1995.
 It has 2,300 F&A BPO employees delivering from centers in Bulgaria, India (Chennai and Thane), Dubai and the U.S. (Tulsa).
 It acquired the Convergys F&A BPO division in 2011 and the analytics specialist Adventity in 2010.
-Sutherland has made its debut in this Magic Quadrant as a Niche Player due to its relatively smaller scale for F&A BPO and focus on small or midsize businesses (SMBs).
+Sutherland made its debut in this Magic Quadrant as a Niche Player, mostly due to its smaller FTE and geographical capabilities; however, due to its relatively strong technology and service vision for small and midsize businesses (SMBs), it has moved to the Visionaries quadrant in 2013.

 - Sutherland has its strongest sales presence for F&A BPO in the U.S. and the Middle East.